Skip to main content

 Diet

-Polar bears feed mainly on seals.
-But they also eat weak walruses.
-They also prey on small rodents such as lemmings, voles and ground squirrels.
-They also catch fish occasionally.
+Polar bears are carnivores.
+They feed mainly on seals.
+However, they also prey on weak walruses and small rodents such as lemmings, voles and ground squirrels.
+Sometimes they also hunt fish.
+Polar bears don't eat penguins.
+Do you know why?
+Polar bears live in the Arctic.
+Penguins live in Antarctica.

 Behavior